 No, all Learning and Living Communities are open to all majors.
 The diversity of interests makes each Learning and Living Community stronger.

 Exact time commitments are specific to the LLC program you choose, but you can expect to spend at least an hour a month attending a scheduled activity.
-Contact Residence Life if you have specific questions.
+Contact the Residence Life Office if you have specific questions.